-House GOP Leader Says Ukraine Expert 'Is Wrong' About Trump Call
+House GOP Leader Defends Trump, Says Expert 'Is Wrong' That Ukraine Call Was Improper

 Trump was also pressing for an investigation into the 2016 election, and McCarthy said that was fine.

 "The president has a right," the Republican leader said.
-"It's an open case; it wasn't about something in the future, it was about something that transpired."
+"It's an open case.
+It wasn't about something in the future.
+It was about something that transpired."

-By a 68%-28% margin, though, Americans said it is not acceptable for a president to ask a foreign country's leader to help investigate a potential political opponent, according to the latest NPR/PBS NewsHour/Marist poll.
+By a 68% to 28% margin, though, Americans said it is not acceptable for a president to ask a foreign country's leader to help investigate a potential political opponent, according to the latest NPR/PBS NewsHour/Marist poll.

-McCarthy also criticized the impeachment inquiry led by House Democrats, as Republicans indicated they are likely to vote to oppose a resolution Thursday that will outline the next steps in the process, which Republicans and President Trump have contended is flawed and stacked against Trump.
+McCarthy also criticized the impeachment inquiry led by House Democrats, as Republicans indicated they are likely to vote to oppose a resolution Thursday that will outline the next steps in the process.
+Republicans and President Trump have contended the process is flawed and stacked against Trump.

 "You can't put the genie back in the bottle," McCarthy said.
 "Due process starts from the beginning."